logzio/prometheus-alerts-migrator/README.md

 3. Run the controller `make run-local`.

 ### ConfigMap format
-The controller is designed to process ConfigMaps containing Prometheus alert rules.
-These ConfigMaps must be annotated with a specific key that matches the value of the `ANNOTATION` environment variable for the controller to process them.
+The controller is designed to process ConfigMaps containing Prometheus alert rules and promethium alert manager configuration.
+These ConfigMaps must be annotated with a specific key that matches the value of the `RULES_CONFIGMAP_ANNOTATION` or `ALERTMANAGER_CONFIGMAP_ANNOTATION` environment variables for the controller to process them.

 ### Example rules configMap